 Weather permitting, the tastings are generally held outdoors in their patio directly next the vineyards.
 In the case of inclement weather, tastings are held upstairs in the intimate tasting room, either at the bar or seated.
 Windows next to the tasting counter allow guests to look down into the actual production facilities of the winery.
 From the deck outside the tasting room, one has excellent views looking south across their vineyards.
 The winery building is modern, functional and well designed.

 The 2017 Salvestrin Crystal Springs Vineyard Sauvignon Blanc is 100% varietal incorporating three clones including the Musqué clone (generally a highly aromatic clone).
 On the bouquet, offers notes of lime, honeysuckle and a stony minerality nuance.
 Clean and supple across the palate, shows notes of red apple and white pineapple.
-This wine strikes a nice balance between the generally more grassy Sauvignon Blancs one associates with the south island of New Zealand and the riper wines of this varietal from warm California sun-drenched sites.
+This wine strikes a nice balance between the generally grassier Sauvignon Blancs one associates with the South Island of New Zealand and the riper wines of this variety from warm California sun-drenched sites.

 Three D is a barrel selection of the finest Cabernet Sauvignon from their property every year.
 This is a thoughtful wine both with its name and the winemaking process.
 The barrel selection takes place at certain intervals during the aging process, beginning after a year of aging and then again after two years.
 As a result, typically only 8 to 12 barrels make the final cut.
 This wine generally sees 30+ months aging in 100% French Oak and is always 100% varietal.
 It is generally made from several clones of Cabernet Sauvignon – each clone is fermented with different yeasts and kept separate during its barrel aging before being blended together prior to bottling.
 Between its lengthy barrel age and time in bottle, a current release is generally 5 years old.